Therapeutic counselling, commonly known as therapy, is the process of discussing and working through personal issues that impact you emotionally.

 Finding a counsellor you can trust is essential.

-Counselling is for anyone who wants to come along and address something that is affecting them in some way.
-You don't have to be in the depths of depression or have suffered any major trauma in your life to seek counselling.
-A genuine desire for personal growth and moving forward in your life is enough.
+Counselling is for anyone seeking emotional support to address issues affecting them in some way.
+You don’t need to be in the depths of depression or have experienced significant trauma to seek counselling.
+A genuine desire for personal growth and moving forward in your life is sufficient.
 This aligns with Carl Rogers' theory of humanistic counselling, which emphasizes the importance of self-actualization and personal development.

-Often, people say they feel as though someone else deserves their session more than they do.
+Often, people feel as though someone else deserves their session more than they do.
 This is absolutely not the case.
-You are just as entitled to come along as anyone else, and I will never judge you for whatever you wish to talk about.
-I currently offer counselling for anyone from the age of 16 years old and beyond.
+You are equally entitled to come along for emotional support as anyone else, and I will never judge you for whatever you wish to discuss.
+I currently offer counselling for individuals aged 16 years and older.

-Some of the reasons you may be considering counselling include:
+Some reasons you may be considering counselling include:

 - Unfulfilled potential